octaviotron/zimbra/notes-cluster.md

 firewall-cmd --reload
 ```

 It is possible you need some other ports, depending services you want to install.
 In this case you can temporary disable the firewall for testing and later decide which services you need to add.
-To make this:
+To make this in all nodes:

 ```
 systemctl stop firewalld